-- There will be no change to your investment choice, however the Administration fees may vary, any change will take effect from the date of transfer, - Effective the date you cease employment with MetLife your insurance premiums and insurance fee may alter from the amounts you were paying in your Employer Plan and will be payable in full by you.
+- There will be no change to your investment choice, however the Administration fees may vary, any change will take effect from the date of transfer, - Effective from the date you cease employment with Oracle Corporation Australia Pty Ltd your insurance premiums and insurance fee may vary from the amounts you were paying in the Plan and will be payable in full by you.
 Additional fees may also apply.
-Any changes to your insurance will be back dated to the date you left employment. - Subject to the warning below any Death and Total & Permanent Disability cover you had at the time of leaving your employer will continue in a Super Savings Accumulation account as Tailored Death and/or Total & Permanent Disability cover on a fixed cover basis.
-This means your amount of insurance stays the same but your premiums will generally increase as you get older. - If you have left your employer as a result of illness or injury, Limited cover will apply until you have been At Work for 30 consecutive days. - If you already have a Super Savings Accumulation account, your cover will be replaced by the higher of your existing Super Savings Accumulation account cover and the cover provided under your Super Savings - Corporate Accumulation account.
+Any changes to your insurance will be back dated to the date you left employment. - Any cover you had at the time of leaving your employer will continue in a Super Savings Accumulation account as Tailored Death and/or Total & Permanent Disability cover on a Fixed cover basis.
+This means your amount of insurance stays the same but your premiums will generally increase as you get older. - If you have left your employer as a result of illness or injury, Limited Cover will apply until you have been At Work for 30 consecutive days. - If you already have a Super Savings Accumulation account, your cover will be replaced by the higher of your existing Super Savings Accumulation account cover and the cover provided under your Super Savings - Corporate Accumulation account.
 The replacement of cover will take effect the date you cease employment with your employer. - If you have elected to 'Keep My Cover' this election will continue to apply to cover provided in your Super Savings Accumulation account. - If your account does not receive an Eligible Contribution for a period of 12 months or more, your cover will normally cease 12 months after your last Eligible Contribution.